-There may be times when you could get more money for your water heater by selling it rather than by just scrapping it.
-If the unit still works, you may be able to resell it for more than it is worth as scrap on sites like Craigslist or your local Facebook buy/sell/trade group.
+In some cases, you can get more money for your water heater by selling it rather than scrapping it.
+If the unit still works, you may be able to resell it for more than it’s worth as scrap on sites like Craigslist or Facebook Marketplace.

 If your water heater isn’t operational and you’re unable to sell it to a scrap yard, you might want to consider recycling it.
 You probably won’t earn any money this way, but recycling is a safe way to dispose of an old water heater.
 Earth911 and RecycleNation can help you find a recycling center in your area.
 Your city or county website might also include information about local recycling options.